 - In a large mixing bowl, beat the butter and sugar together on medium high speed until well combined, about 2-3 minutes.
 Scrape down the sides.

 - Add the egg, vanilla, espresso powder and cocoa powder, mixing on low speed until each is incorporated before adding the next, about 20-30 seconds.
 Scrape down the sides and bottom of the bowl.
 Beat on medium speed for 30 seconds to fully mix and incorporate everything.

-- Add the 1/2 dry ingredients to the wet, mixing on the lowest speed until JUST combined.
+- Add the ½ dry ingredients to the wet, mixing on the lowest speed until JUST combined.
 Scrape down the sides and bottom of the bowl.
-Add the remaining 1/2 of the dry to the wet.
-If the dough feels too sticky to handle, add in up to 2-3 tbsp more flour, 1 tbsp at a time until the dough feels tacky, but not overly sticky.
+Add the remaining ½ of the dry to the wet.
+If the dough feels too sticky to handle, add in up to 2-3 tablespoon more flour, 1 tablespoon at a time until the dough feels tacky, but not overly sticky.

 - When ready to bake: Preheat the oven to 350 F. Line two large baking sheets with parchment paper.